Skip to content

 2. The Tiamat Research Installation

 The installation is well-preserved but ancient — millions of years old in a harsh environment.
-Psychometry will work on artifacts, yielding emotional impressions and flashes of the Tiamat's final days: grief, determination, the weight of being the last to speak for a dead world.
+Psychometry will work on artifacts, yielding emotional impressions and flashes of the Tiamat's final days: the desperate acceleration of their research, the grief of knowing what was coming, the fierce determination to get it right before the end, and the weight of being the last to speak for a dead world.

 3. A Legacy Probe